 If after splitting your eights or aces and you are dealt another pair of either, then split them again.
 The downside of this is that instead of doubling your bet you are tripling it but the payouts can be worth it.

-When not to split your cards
+When you should not split your cards

 Tens – you should never split 10’s as you have a value of 20 so there is a strong chance of winning unless the dealer gets 21.
 If you decide to split them, you will need to get an ace to improve your hand.
 Technically speaking if you split 10’s you are most likely to have two worse hands.
 There are two types of blackjack players who will split 10’s, which are the pro who knows the game and the one who does not understand the strategies for playing blackjack